 Many diseases can result in arthritis.
 Examples include systemic lupus erythematosus, psoriasis, Lyme disease, reactive arthritis, and celiac disease among numerous others.

-The goal of this review is to provide a general overview of the most common arthritides and briefly touch on key aspects of the different major disease types.
+The goal of this activity is to provide a general overview of the most common arthritides and briefly touch on key aspects of the different major disease types.

 Numerous insulting factors can perpetuate the cascade of joint destruction.
-Common causes of joint inflammation include the wear-and-tear associated with day-to-day weight-bearing, a prior history of trauma/ injury to the joint(s), prior infection, deposition of monosodium urate or calcium pyrophosphate dihydrate crystals, or autoimmune processes.
+Common causes of joint inflammation include the wear-and-tear associated with day-to-day weight-bearing, a prior history of trauma/ injury to the joint(s), prior infection, diabetes, prior surgery, deposition of monosodium urate or calcium pyrophosphate dihydrate crystals, or autoimmune processes.

 Over one-third of the American population has arthritis on imaging, and this number is bound to increase with the mean population age.
 Of the arthritides, osteoarthritis is most prevalent.
 Between 19% and 30% of adults over the age of 45 years have knee osteoarthritis, 27% have osteoarthritis of the hand, and 27% have osteoarthritis of the hip.
 It is estimated that 40% of men and 47% of women will develop osteoarthritis in their lifetime, with the incidence increasing to 60% if they have a body mass index greater than 30.